 Building your authentication framework

-The system works best when it connects smoothly with existing Enterprise Resource Planning (ERP) systems.
-Blockchain acts as an extra layer that keeps current systems running while adding value through better traceability and trust.
+The system operates most effectively when it integrates seamlessly with existing Enterprise Resource Planning (ERP) systems.
+Blockchain serves as an additional layer that enables current systems to continue running while adding value through enhanced traceability and increased trust.

 Integrating Blockchain with Existing Systems

-Companies must think about compatibility and data synchronization to integrate blockchain with their enterprise systems.
-Blockchain works as an add-on solution that improves value while existing enterprise systems stay intact.
+Companies must consider compatibility and data synchronization when integrating blockchain with their enterprise systems.
+Blockchain functions as an add-on solution that enhances value while existing enterprise systems remain intact.

 Connecting with ERP and inventory management systems

 The integration process starts with interfaces between blockchain and Enterprise Resource Planning (ERP) systems.
-Blockchain doesn’t replace ERP’s traditional functions like transaction processing, accounting, or management control.
+Blockchain doesn’t replace ERP’s traditional functions, such as transaction processing, accounting, or management control.
 Each organization creates transaction blocks from its internal ERP system and adds them to the blockchain.
 This makes transaction flows easier to integrate across companies.

 Implementation of smart contracts